 While not entirely rebounding to top form, a change of venue has helped “Nip/Tuck” get much of its mojo back.
-Trading in Miami for Los Angeles, plastic surgery duo McNamara/Troy discover the Big Orange offers a new set of challenges -- beginning with the need for star quality to drum up new business.
+Trading in Miami for Los Angeles, plastic surgery duo McNamara/Troy discover the Big Orange offers a new set of challenges — beginning with the need for star quality to drum up new business.
 The solution — becoming consultants on a medical TV drama — not only provides series creator Ryan Murphy an opportunity to vent but breathes life into the FX show, providing an “Entourage”-like glimpse of Hollywood at its most shallow, self-absorbed and banal.

 Seeking a change of venue after his divorce, Sean McNamara (Dylan Walsh) decided on the move west at the end of season four, and ladies man Christian Troy (Julian McMahon) opted to go along with him.
 Soon enough, however, they realize that they’re not in Miami anymore.

 “Jesus, has anyone in this town not had plastic surgery?”
 Sean mutters, as they encounter a series of actress/model types while scouting for business at a local bar.